 In addition to regional considerations, projects that support water resources and can be financed using blue bonds and loans span many sectors.

-(Fig. 3) Estimated costs of identified activities to support water resources by sector.
+(Fig. 3) Estimated cost of identified activities to support water resources by sector.

 This material is being furnished for general informational and/or marketing purposes only.
 The material does not constitute or undertake to give advice of any nature, including fiduciary investment advice, nor is it intended to serve as the primary basis for an investment decision.
 Prospective investors are recommended to seek independent legal, financial and tax advice before making any investment decision.
 T. Rowe Price group of companies including T. Rowe Price Associates, Inc. and/or its affiliates receive revenue from T. Rowe Price investment products and services.
 Past performance is not a reliable indicator of future performance.
 The value of an investment and any income from it can go down as well as up.
 Investors may get back less than the amount invested.